 The idea of eating for gut health has taken the wellness world by storm in the last few years.
 But gut health in general is a relatively new science.
-While researchers have long understood the importance of the microbiome, which contains over 100 million nerve endings, they're just beginning to understand how it communicates with parts of the body, namely, the brain.
+While researchers have long understood the importance of the gut's microbiome.
+The human intestine track contains over 100 million nerve endings, and they're just beginning to understand how it communicates with other parts of the body, namely, the brain.

-A new study validates this oft-debated gut-brain connection, identifying a "neural circuit that allows [the gut] to transmit signals in mere seconds," explains Science.
+A Duke University study validates this oft-debated gut-brain connection, identifying a "neural circuit that allows [the gut] to transmit signals in mere seconds," explains Science.
 "The findings could lead to new treatments for obesity, eating disorders, and even depression and autism—all of which have been linked to a malfunctioning gut."

-Duke University neuroscientist Diego Bohórquez made this latest discovery after injecting a rabies virus, which is transmitted through neuronal synapses, into the colons of mice.
-The mices' enteroendocrine cells, located in the gut, sent signals through the vagus nerve, which travels directly from the gut to the brain stem.
+According to the article, Duke University neuroscientist Diego Bohórquez made this discovery after injecting a rabies virus, which is transmitted through neuronal synapses, into the colons of mice.
+The mice' enteroendocrine cells, located in the gut, sent signals through the vagus nerve, which travels directly from the gut to the brain stem.
 In other words, he was able to confirm a direct connection between the gut and the brain, further underscoring the importance of good gut health and sticking to a healthy diet.

 This all lends legitimacy to the importance of eating with gut health in mind.
 Robertson suggests abiding by the nine dietary and lifestyle tentpoles to ensure a healthy microbiome.

 "Antibiotics kill many bad and good bacteria in the gut microbiome, possibly contributing to weight gain and antibiotic resistance.
 Thus, only take antibiotics when medically necessary."

 "This can lead to a diverse microbiome, which is an indicator of good gut health.
 In particular, legumes, beans, and fruit contain lots of fiber and can promote the growth of healthy Bifidobacteria."